 Cartoon Network

-Project Exonaut was Cartoon Network's browser-based MMOG for children ages 6–12.
-As UX lead, I designed onboarding, in-game commerce, character customization, safe social features, and progression systems for 9M+ registered users.
+Project Exonaut was Cartoon Network's browser-based MMO for children ages 6 to 12.
+As the sole UX designer and researcher on a three-person team, I designed in-game commerce, character customization, onboarding, platform progression, and faction systems for 9M+ registered users across a 3-year platform lifespan.

 Outcomes